 For a while, it was the only general secured credit card from a top issuer that offered rewards: 2 percent cash back at gas stations and restaurants (up to $1,000 in purchases per quarter) and 1 percent cash back on everything else.
 Additionally, like other rewards cards from Discover, the Discover it Secured matches all the cash back you earn in the first year.

 To open the card, you need a security deposit of at least $200.
-Then, Discover will review your account monthly starting at eight months with the card to determine if you qualify for an upgrade to an unsecured card.
+Then, Discover will review your account monthly starting at seven months with the card to determine if you qualify for an upgrade to an unsecured card.

 As far as secured cards went, this offer was hard to compete with—until Bank of America’s secured cards entered the ring.